 “Yes, you may.”

 “You think we can start over, Mia?”

-I immediately acknowledged.
-“I would love that, Henry.”
+I immediately replied, “I would love that, Henry.”

 I was ready to walk hand in hand with Henry.
 I knew now that both of us are okay with taking things slowly.

 He leaned toward me.
-“I missed you deeply, Mia.”
+“I missed you terribly, Mia.”

 Then he kissed me.
-Then I kissed him back.
+And I kissed him back.
 I never thought I could feel this way again.
-When Henry kissed me I felt a sudden breeze hit my face and my heart began to race.
+When Henry kissed me, I felt a sudden breeze hit my face and my heart began to race.

 “Mia, are you okay?”

 “I am fine, Henry,” I whispered.
 Then we walked together toward Central Park.

 It was just like Dad said: Leo would always be a part of my heart, and would always be a part of me.
 But Henry was my present, and